The First Man (TV series): Hong-ju's family

+Hong-ju's mother, who successfully seduces Chairman Ma and becomes his second wife.
+She is Hwa-young's elementary school classmate and her former assistant.

 Production

+Development

-First Man is planned by Jang Jae-hoon, directed by Kang Tae-heum, who previously directed Desperate Mrs. Seonju (2024–2025), co-written by Seo Hyun-joo and Ahn Jin-young, and co-produced by MBC C&I and DK Entertainment.
+The First Man is directed by Kang Tae-heum, who previously helmed Desperate Mrs. Seonju (2024–2025), and Seo Hyun-joo of The Second Husband (2021–2022), and Ahn Ji-young co-wrote the screenplay.
+Produced by MBC C&I and DK Entertainment and planned by Jang Jae-hoon, the series revolves around a woman driven by desire, who devastates another woman's life to attain her goal, while the other woman seeks revenge by choosing a new path.
+Director Kang stated that the title 'First Man' could also be called 'First Love'.
+He aimed to convey that love can help overcome any obstacle or hardship through this series.

+On April 24, 2026, the series was extended by 20 episodes, from 120 to 140 episodes.

+Casting

 In October 2025, Hahm Eun-jung, Oh Hyun-kyung, Yoon Sun-woo, Park Geon-il, and Kim Min-seol were officially confirmed to star.
-In November, it was officially announced that Lee Hyo-jung, Jung So-young, Jung Chan, and Lee Jae-hwang had joined the cast.
+Additionally, Hahm previously led the KBS2 daily drama Queen's House (2025), and Kim Min-seol, a participant from Single's Inferno season 4, made her leading role debut in the series.
+The next month, it was announced that Lee Hyo-jung, Jung So-young, Jung Chan, and Lee Jae-hwang had joined the cast.

 Release

-First Man was set to premiere on MBC TV in the second half of 2025 and air in an MBC Monday–Friday timeslot.
+The First Man was set to premiere on MBC TV in the second half of 2025 and air in an MBC Monday–Friday timeslot.
 The series was originally scheduled to premiere on December 1, 2025, but was postponed.
-In November 2025, a script reading was revealed, and the series was confirmed to premiere on December 15.
+In November 2025, a script reading was revealed, and it was officially confirmed to premiere on December 15.